 A large number of crafts (thirty-one) were represented; nurses and nurses' husbands included six bakers (fornier), six stone cutters (peyrier), five tailors (sartor), and five dyers (textor).
-Municipal wet nursing seems to have been an activity particularly popular among the wives of carpenters (fustier), for considering that these craftsmen were by no means the most numerous in Montpellier, a disproportionately great number (fifteen) of them are found in the list of municipal nurses.
-Most of the craftsmen mentioned were of a relatively humble status, as only two are referred to as Master (magister): the painter Nicolas Leonard, who cared for the girl Johanna and eventually adopted her in 1480, and who was paid by the municipality for his work in the great church Notre Dame des Tables, and the master carpenter Vincent Boyer, whose widow, Johanna Fornière, nursed a certain Johanna for five months in 1480.

-If one analyzes the professions by decades, one notices that whereas agricultural workers and their wives outnumbered craftsmen in the 1460s and 1470s (fifteen to twelve in the first case, thirty-four to twenty-seven in the second), the opposite is true in the last two decades of the fifteenth century: there were twelve craftsmen and only seven agricultural workers in the 1480s, and thirty-seven craftsmen as opposed to twenty-three agricultural workers in the 1490s.
+Municipal wet nursing seems to have been an activity particularly popular among the wives of carpenters (fustier), for considering that these craftsmen were by no means the most numerous in Montpellier, a disproportionately great number (fifteen) of them are found in the list of municipal nurses.16 Most of the craftsmen mentioned were of a relatively humble status, as only two are referred to as Master (magister):17 the painter Nicolas Leonard, who cared for the girl Johanna and eventually adopted her in 1480, and who was paid by the municipality for his work in the great church Notre Dame des Tables,18 and the master carpenter Vincent Boyer, whose widow, Johanna Fornière, nursed a certain Johanna for five months in 1480.19 the second), the opposite is true in the last two decades of the fifteenth century: there were twelve craftsmen and only seven agricultural workers in the 1480s, and thirty-seven craftsmen as opposed to twenty-three agricultural workers in the 1490s.
 It would be tempting to see in this trend a pauperization of craftsmen's wives, who turned increasingly to rounding out the family budget by engaging in this rather ill-paid work.
 The presence of numerous unidentified persons in the later decades makes it impossible, however, to confirm such a trend, and reduces it to the level of speculation.